NethServer/nethgui/Documentation/ProgrammerGuide/en/ProgrammerGuide.rst

 implementation provides transferring the parameter to/from database value, if it is correctly validated.

-Moreover the base class transfers the parameter value to the View layer, so that we can put it in HTML format through a Template.
+Moreover the base class transfers the parameter value to the `View layer`_, so that we can put it in HTML format through a Template.

 Of course, we have to write the Template first, so we create another PHP file, this time under ``NethGui/View/`` directory,